ryancbutler/Citrix_Optimizer_Community_Template_Marketplace/templates/John Billekens/README.md

 With this template you can optimize Windows 10 1909

 ## Windows 10 1909 Template (JohnBillekens_Windows_10_2004)
+With this template you can optimize Windows 10 20H1 (2004)

+## Windows 10 1909 Template (JohnBillekens_Windows_10_2009)
-With this template you can optimize Windows 10 2004
+With this template you can optimize Windows 10 20H2, 21H1, 21H2

+## Windows 10 1909 Template (JohnBillekens_Windows_11_2009)
+With this template you can optimize Windows 11 21H2